0

 Date format This tells the system how to display the date.
 You can use options such as dd-mm-yy to show two digits for the date, two digits for the month, and two digits for the year with a dash between each.
 Note: you must use lowercase letters.
 Text

 Date format (when only month/year are available) This tells the system how to display the date if only the month and year are available.
-Enter your formatting into the field using options such as mm/yy to show the month with two numbers and the year with two numbers; for example, February 2019 would display as 02/19.
-Note: you must use lowercase letters.
+Enter your formatting into the field using options such as mm/yy to show the month with two numbers and the year with two numbers; for example, February 2019 displays as 02/19.
+Note: You must use lowercase letters.
 Text

 Date format (when only year is available) This tells the system how to display the date if only the year is available.
 Enter your formatting into the field using either yy or yyyy to show the year with all four numbers or with only to numbers.
-As an example, if you put yy the system will display 2019 as 19.
-Note: you must use lowercase letters.
+As an example, if you put yy the system displays 2019 as 19.
+Note: You must use lowercase letters.
 Text

 Time format